leigh-hackspace/website-hugo/content/visit.md

 ### Train

 **Atherton** (ATN) is the closest train station to the hackspace.
 From there you'll either need a taxi or a bus via Leigh Bus Station.

+The nearest mainline station is **Wigan Wallgate** (WGW) which has direct trains to Atherton station.
+Wallgate is a short 100 meter walk from Wigan North Western which is on the West Coast Mainline.